cardstack/card-pay-protocol/OPERATIONS.md

 ### Setup
 The `setup` function of the prepaid card manager allows us to configure some basic aspects of how this contract functions including:
-- setting an array of Tally contract addresses (these are addresses that are allowed to redeem SPEND tokens)
+- setting an array of Tally contract addresses (these are addresses that are allowed to invoke the redeem SPEND function on the revenue pool contract)
 - setting the Gnosis safe master copy address
 - setting the Gnosis safe factory address
 - setting the revenue pool contract address